flashcarts/nds-index/_card/dsone-sdhc.md

 ---
 Clones are common on AliExpress and eBay at the moment, howevery they have a high dead on arrival rate.

 Using YSMenu is only recommended if your card has a PSRAM error and cannot use EOS.
+To check if your DSOne SDHC has a faulty PSRAM, hold L and R on boot to run the DSOne's self-test.
+The self-test feature was removed on the DSOnei.